amalsenhaji/minitalk/README.md

-# minitalk
+# Minitalk
-The purpose of this project is to code a small data exchange program﻿using UNIX signals.
+Minitalk - group project in 1337 school.
+Server - Client mini chat written on C, using only 2 signals (SIGUSR1 and SIGUSR2) to send a message.